EnzoCentrale/ECL-Tauri-js-Rust-/README.md

 It's a simple menu bar application that automates the WiFi login process.
 Just press CMD/Windows + R on the login page and it fills everything in for you.

-Principally made for MacOs but There us also Windows support(didn't test it much), no idea if it works for Linux i didn't go that deep into programming yet.
+Principally made for MacOs.
+I gotta build it on a Windows machine to get you guys a easy download link should work? no idea if it works for Linux i didn't go that deep into programming yet, tell me if it works.

 **Security note**: Username/passwords are saved locally on your machine, no connection whatsoever to a server for security reasons.